 For a given health plan and clinical category, measures of relative resource utilization were generally similar using the “selected” group of services (inpatient, pharmacy, E&M and procedures) versus all types of service.
 In general, where differences were observed, relative resource utilization for diagnostic services (radiology, laboratory, and other diagnostic testing) were the primary factor.

-The study explored the potential for the use of a subset of services as a proxy for measuring resource use for all services (see Table 7 pp. 38 of attached file “SA_Reliability_Validity Testing”).
+The study explored the potential for the use of a subset of services as a proxy for measuring resource use for all services (see Table 7 pp. 38 of the file “SA_Reliability_Validity Testing”).
 In this way, services that can be reliably measured could be the focus of initial measurement and also present a reasonable burden on health plans in collecting this information.
 The study found measures of relative resource utilization were generally similar using “selected” services (inpatient, pharmacy, evaluation and management, and procedures, including ASC costs) versus measurement using all services.

 Findings on Relative Resource Utilization – Variation across Clinical Category: